MC1191578 – Update to EWS Access for Kiosk / Frontline Worker Licenses

 Increased Support Requests

-The change will likely lead to an increase in support requests from users facing HTTP 403 errors due to lack of EWS access.
+The change will likely lead to an increase in support requests from users who are unaware of the licensing requirements, causing strain on IT support resources.

 - references: https://aka.ms/EWSLicenseChanges